iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_autoassigned.md

 # Autocomplete attributes

 ## Description

 Type **autocompletion** - `" autoassigned ": true` - indicates that the value of this attribute should be filled automatically when creating a class.
 It is used mainly for attributes of the “Unique values” type ("unique": true) for integers and string attributes, as well as for attributes of the "Date-time" type.

 ## How to configure?

 1. For the attributes of the "Date-time" type, an attribute should have the value of the current time.
 It is used in the time tag of created objects and committed changes.
-2. For integer attributes, if the "Unique value" is specified ("unique": true) when creating a form, then it is filled with a random set of characters.
+2. For the integer attributes, if the "Unique value" is specified ("unique": true) when creating, then the field is filled with a random set of characters.
 3. For strings, if the "Unique value" is specified ("unique": true), then a random `hex` value should be generated - the size of the string length - in the example below 20 characters.

 ```
 var crypto = require('crypto');
 ID = crypto.randomBytes(20).toString('hex');
 ```
-4. For the `guid` "global identifier", the configuration is similarly to the strings.
+4. For the `guid` "global identifier", the configuration is the same as for the string.

-NB.
-Make sure that you made a check when saving.
-The field should be generated automatically for empty values or a date.
+**NB:** Make sure that you made a check when saving.
+The field should be generated automatically for empty values or date.
 For all others (integer, string), previously created values should be generated.

-### Example:
+### Example
 ```
     {
       "orderNumber": 50,